Designations Congruent with Things: Chapter 26

 Hermann is unsure when his brain decided to start ruminating on perpetually attaching itself to the person currently sharing his car with him.

-Casting back, it is obvious.
+Casting back, it’s obvious.

 Tell me.